 Implications of the GioTag study for clinical practice

 The results of the GioTag study show that sequential afatinib and osimertinib conferred encouraging OS in a broad population of patients with EGFR mutation-positive NSCLC, especially in patients with Del19-positive tumours.13,19 Patients who acquired resistance to afatinib via the T790M mutation obtained sustained clinical benefit from this treatment sequence, delaying their need for chemotherapy.13,19

 Watch Dr Maximilian Hochmair discuss the updated analysis of the GioTag study in the video below.

 This video accompanied an article on the updated analysis of the GioTag study that was first published online in Future Oncology in August 2019.

 Treatment sequencing outcomes in LUX-Lung 3, 6 and 7

-The LUX-Lung 3, LUX-Lung 6 and LUX-Lung 7 clinical trials investigated afatinib in the first-line treatment of patients with EGFR mutation-positive NSCLC.
-Of the 553 patients with common EGFR mutations (Del19 and L858R) who received first-line afatinib in the LUX-Lung 3, 6 and 7 trials and later discontinued treatment, second-line therapy was given in 394 (71%) patients.
-Median time on second-line treatment was not different between Del19 and L858R mutation subgroups.5 Interestingly, 37 patients received osimertinib after first-line afatinib, the majority in third-line treatment or beyond; median time on therapy was 20.2 months (95% confidence interval [CI]: 12.8–31.5 months).5 Median overall survival (OS) for osimertinib-treated patients is not yet evaluable.
+The LUX-Lung 3, LUX-Lung 6 and LUX-Lung 7 clinical trials investigated afatinib in the first-line treatment of patients with EGFR mutation-positive advanced NSCLC.
+Of the 553 patients with common EGFR mutations (Del19 and L858R) who received first-line afatinib in the LUX-Lung 3, 6 and 7 trials and later discontinued treatment, second-line therapy was given in 394 (71%) patients.20 A subanalysis of the LUX-Lung 3 and 6 trials by national reimbursement policy suggests that up to 88% of patients in countries with universal reimbursement policies may receive second-line therapy after discontinuation of first-line afatinib.8

 CI, confidence interval; NE, non-estimable; OS, overall survival.